Obad94/openai-apps-sdk-examples/docs/manual-test-plan.md

 ## Context

-The branch `docs/template-uri-access` refreshes the developer experience documented in every README:
+The branch `docs/template-uri-access` refreshes the developer experience documented in every README and tightens the asset delivery story:

 - Root `README.md` now centers on repository prerequisites, build tooling, static asset serving, and launching the MCP servers with configuration sourced from per-server `.env` files.
 - Server-specific READMEs (Node + Python) highlight identical environment flags (`ENVIRONMENT`, `DOMAIN`, `PORT`), hashed asset workflows, and optional pnpm wrappers for Python entry points.
 - Scripts such as `scripts/run-python-server.mjs`, `pnpm run dev`, and `pnpm run serve` provide the canonical way to reproduce widget assets locally.
+- The Pizzaz video widget now ships as a first-class bundle, with both servers injecting a fallback video URL and appending consistent version hashes in dev and production modes.

 The test cases below validate those instructions end-to-end.
 Record **Pass** or **Fail** for each scenario in `docs/manual-test-results.md` (ignored by git).